MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sharepoint/scenarios-lookup-list-permissions.md

 ---
-title: How to work with permissions in a lookup list from SharePoint site. | Microsoft Docs
+title: How to work with permissions in a lookup list from a SharePoint site | Microsoft Docs
 description: This article explains how to configure lookup list permissions in SharePoint when using a canvas app.
 author: emcoope-msft
 ms.service: powerapps